How to look for records of... Royal Navy officers’ service records 1756-1931

 If you cannot find a service record the explanation may be that:

-- you should be searching for a rating, not an officer.
-In this case try Royal Navy ratings’ records from 1853 to 1923 instead
+- You should be searching for a rating, not an officer; in this case, try Royal Navy ratings’ service records from 1853 to 1928 instead

 The record may be held in a different record series instead.
 Look at records of carpenters or boatswains who enlisted between 1848 and 1912 in ADM 29/114-115 and ADM 29/116-119.
 You can find records of engineers who served during 1839-1862 in ADM 29/105-111.
 Try browsing series ADM 104 for surgeons’ and assistant surgeons’ service records.